The 14th Trebuchet Egg Throw Contest will be held as follows:

 - Team with most innovative design as judged by the QCESC will receive one trophy.

-- Teams will be notified of actual schedule and the schedule will be posted on this page in advance.
+- Teams will be notified of actual schedule and the schedule will be posted on this page by Tuesday, April 18 2023.

 - The start and ending time will depend on how many teams participate in the event.
 Typically the event starts with inspections around 8:00 AM and the event wraps up with awards around 4:30 PM.